 Optimize time with customers

-Collaboration with customers and other external contacts enables employees to gain the customer and market knowledge needed for business success.
+Collaboration with customers and other external contacts helps employees stay connected to the market, drive revenue, and enable longer term business success.
 Spending time collaborating with customers helps you better anticipate customer's needs and develop products and services that create real value.

 According to Optimizing sales and connecting with customers in the age of big data and machine learning: "More time spent with customers; larger internal networks; and more time spent with managers and senior leadership.
 These three behaviors persisted regardless of region, territory, or sales role, suggesting that they are foundational ingredients for success.”
 Ways to support customer focus:

-- Use MyAnalytics Important people list for key external contacts, which enables immediate notification of email from them, more efficient responses to their requests, and reminders to schedule time to connect with them.
+- Use the Important people list for key external contacts, which enables immediate notification of email from them, more efficient responses to their requests, and reminders to schedule time to connect with them.

 - Create a shared Teams channel with key customers for direct, informal chats and prompt responses to urgent requests.

 For best practices and how to track time with your most important external contacts, see Best practices for customer collaboration.